Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## End-Device addressing

-LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the network over-the-air.
-However, that address might be reused several times on the same network at the same time for different end-devices.
-End-devices using the same devAddr are distinguished by the Network Server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all end-devices use different security keys.
+LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with the network over-the-air, this address might not be unique in a LoRaWAN network; end-devices using the same devAddr are distinguished by the Network Server based on the cryptographic signature appended to every LoRaWAN frame.

 To communicate with the SCHC gateway the Network Server MUST identify the end-devices by a unique 64-bit device identifier called the devEUI.
-Unlike devAddr, devEUI is guaranteed to be unique for every single end-device across all networks.

 The devEUI is assigned to the end-device during the manufacturing process by the end-device's manufacturer.
 It is built like an Ethernet MAC address by concatenating the manufacturer's IEEE OUI field with a vendor unique number.